hedifezai/dbaTools/README.md

 After loading the files into an SQL table, the script launches a Stored Procedure (usually to merge new records into a bigger table)
 The logging part is well implemented (formatted text files and/or Email in HTML Format with recepients supporting Python Lists)
-All the needed configuration variables are gathered in a separte file Inside the script some parts swith automatically depending whether the script is on local testing machine  or deployed to a prduction server.
+All the needed configuration variables are gathered in a separte file Inside the script some parts swith automatically depending whether the script is on local testing machine  or deployed to a production server.